makodevai/gpuq/README.md

     - your laptop does not have a GPU? -> the package will report 0 GPUs available (duh), no exceptions, linker errors, etc.
  - allows for easy mocking (for unit tests, etc.)
  - fully typed (conforms to `mypy --strict` checking)

+Compared to some existing alternatives, it has the following differences:
+ - `torch.cuda` - not lightweight, also requires a different wheel for NVidia and HIP
+ - `gputil` - NVidia specific, also broken dependencies (as of 2025)
+ - `gpuinfo` - NVidia specific, broken `import gpuinfo`...
+ - `gpuinfonv` - NVidia specific, requires pynvml
+ - `pyamdgpuinfo` - AMD specific
+ - `igpu` - NVidia specific, broken installation (as of 2025)
+ - and so on...

 The primary functionality offered is:
  - check how many GPUs are available